Fall Meditation Retreat

 The rhythm of Lama Surya Das’ sessions involves chanting, guided meditation, oral pith instruction, teachings, and an extended question

-and answer session.
+and response session.
 Lama Surya’s methods transmit essential insights of the Dzogchen view in a direct and accessible manner.
-He uses the question and
+Lama uses the question and

-answer sessions to tailor the discussion to the particular needs of the students in the room, and he encourages everyone to bring their questions so that others
+response sessions to tailor the discussion to the particular needs of the students in the room, and he encourages everyone to bring their questions so others

 can share in the benefit of the dialogue.
 There are at least two teaching sessions each day: mid-morning, afternoon, and some evenings.

-Lama Surya Das will teach most of those sessions.
-The balance of teaching sessions are are taught by invited guests and his senior students.
+Lama Surya will teach most of those sessions.
+The balance of teaching sessions are offered by other invited lamas and Lama Surya's senior students.

 These are meditation sessions, about 45 minutes each.
-A practice leader will open the session with a short dedication prayer or some chanting; t
+A practice leader will open the session with a short dedication prayer or some chanting followed by

-hen silent meditation, practicing the methods that Lama Surya has taught.
-While most people sit on cushions on the floor, comfortable chairs are also available.
+silent meditation, practicing the methods that Lama Surya has taught.
+While most people sit on floor cushions, comfortable chairs are also available.

 One of the most transformative and nonsectarian spiritual practices, chanting almost immediately takes us out of our heads and beyond the mind,